rancher/docs/content/rke/v0.1.x/en/etcd-snapshots/_index.md

 ![etcd snapshot]({{< baseurl >}}/img/rke/rke-etcd-backup.png)

-### Store the Snapshot Externally
+### Store the Snapshot Externally to S3

->**Note:** As of version 0.2.0, this step is no longer required, as RKE can upload and download snapshots automatically from S3 by adding in S3 options when running the `rke etcd snapshot-save` command.
+As of v0.2.0, this step is no longer required, as RKE can upload and download snapshots automatically from S3 by adding in [S3 options](#options-for-rke-etcd-snapshot-save) when running the `rke etcd snapshot-save` command.

->**Note:** As of version 0.2.0, the file **pki.bundle.tar.gz** is no longer required.

 After taking the etcd snapshot on `node2`, we recommend saving this backup in a persistence place.
-One of the options is to save the backup on a S3 bucket or tape backup.
+One of the options is to save the backup and `pki.bundle.tar.gz` file on a S3 bucket or tape backup.

-Additionally, you need to save the **pki.bundle.tar.gz** file along with the snapshot file.
+> **Note:** As of v0.2.0, the file **pki.bundle.tar.gz** is no longer required for the restore process.

 ```
 # If you're using an AWS host and have the ability to connect to S3
 root@node2:~# s3cmd mb s3://rke-etcd-backup
-root@node2:~# s3cmd /opt/rke/etcdbackup/snapshot.db /opt/rke/etcdbackup/pki.bundle.tar.gz s3://rke-etcd-backup/
+root@node2:~# s3cmd /opt/rke/etcd-snapshots/snapshot.db /opt/rke/etcd-snapshots/pki.bundle.tar.gz s3://rke-etcd-backup/
 ```

 ### Place the backup on a new node